SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Amazon Rekognition is image processing service that can extract metadata on objects in a photograph

+Amazon Rekognition can store information about detected faces in server-side containers known as collections.
+You can use the facial information that’s stored in a collection to search for known faces in images, stored videos, and streaming videos.
+Amazon Rekognition supports the IndexFaces operation.
+You can use this operation to detect faces in an image and persist information about facial features that are detected in a collection.

 ## AWS Lightsail

 AWS Lightsail is designed to be a very easy entry-level experience for those just starting out with virtual private servers.
 A WordPress site can be deployed with literally a single click and does not require AWS Console access or knowledge of EC2 or VPCs

-## AWS IoT Core

-AWS IoT Core provides all the capability needed to create a smart home console.

 ## EC2

-The two methods that AWS recommends if you lose a private key for an EC2 key pair are using Systems Manager Automation or using a secondary instance to edit the authorized_keys file.
+The two methods that AWS recommends if you lose a private key for an EC2 key pair are using Systems Manager Automation or using a secondary instance to edit the authorized_keys file

+Instance Fleet (Mixed instance types and purchasing options) does not have Auto Scaling

 ## AWS Shield